-Admission requirements for all programs in the Department of Education are the same as those for CGCE as a whole, as described on pages 11-15 of this catalog.
+Admission requirements for all programs in the Department of Education include those as described on pages 11-15 of this catalog.
 In addition, all individuals applying to the Department of Education must possess a grade point average that meets the requirements of the Pennsylvania Department of Education (3.0 for the 2007/08 academic year) and CGCE of The University of Scranton.
 Candidates for either a Master of Arts or a Master of Science degree must pass a comprehensive examination in the field of their degree.
 Candidates for the Master of Arts degree must also complete a thesis under the direction of a faculty member with expertise in the area of study.
 Additional requirements for each program are described under the appropriate program description in the following pages.

 Students pursuing a first teaching certificate must pass the Commonwealth-mandated Praxis Series I tests within the first seven credits of graduate study.
 Failure to meet this requirement will preclude continuing in the program until this requirement is met.
-Further, students must pass the Praxis Series II specialty test(s) before beginning the graduate internship.
-The Director of Field Placement will not accept applications for the graduate internship unless accompanied by evidence of passing scores on the Praxis Series II specialty test(s).
+Further, students must pass the Praxis Series II specialty test(s) before beginning the graduate student teaching.
+The Director of Field Placement will not accept applications for the graduate student teaching unless accompanied by evidence of passing scores on the Praxis Series II specialty test(s).